MengshanChen/imageProcessor/README.md

 Then, this API service will use the design pattern called Iterator Pattern.
 Because all transforms are combined in order into a string, the API will split the string into a list, iterate through the list, identify each transform and call the corresponding helper functions to modify the image. <br />

-After transformation, a word “new” will be added to the file name so as to separate the original file and the modified image will be saved in memory.
-Then, the API sends this new image file to the user.  <br />
+After transformation, a word “new” will be added to the file name so as to separate from the original file and then the modified image will be saved in memory.
+At last, the API sends this new image file to the user.  <br />

 ## Other consideration
 Because this API specifies the format of transform, the API will return an error (400) if the client request does not meet this requirement.